Interview with Allan Shanks, Group Wellbeing & HSEQ Director at Amey Plc

 What challenges did Covid-19 give you and how did you respond?

 Covid-19 brought additional challenges to keeping our employees and customers safe while delivering critical services.
-Furthermore, the mental health and wellbeing of our employees was elevated as we came to terms with the significant changes and uncertainties the pandemic brought.
+Furthermore, the mental health and wellbeing of our employees were elevated as we came to terms with the significant changes and uncertainties the pandemic brought.
 Despite these challenges, all employees went above and beyond to find new ways to improve, adapt and embed safety practices.
-The Amey messaging around physical safety was not diluted or distracted by Covid: indeed, it can be argued that, it was in fact strengthened.
-In 2020, in terms of days worked without incident, for the first time we had a 95% injury free rate across all our contracts, all in the middle of significant change to working practices.
+The Amey messaging around physical safety was not diluted or distracted by Covid: indeed, it can be argued that it was in fact strengthened.
+In 2020, in terms of days worked without incident, for the first time we had a 95% injury free rate across all our contracts, all in the middle of significant changes to working practices.
 The headline accident rates also reduced on average 30% during 2020.
 Recently, a number of sector and trade articles have highlighted that one of the many organisational impacts Covid-19 has had on businesses has been weaker safety measures and a corresponding increase in incident rates.

 If this is true, then why has Amey bucked the trend?

-As always, the situation is not quite clear cut.
+As always, the situation is not quite a clear cut.
 Indeed, many of the articles offer subjective, anecdotal evidence and offer little in the way of true analysis and therefore comparison.
-This is also compounded by the fact that as there is always multiple causality for accidents and incidents, there are equally several organisational and cultural barriers that prevent them.
+This is also compounded by the fact that as there is always multiple causalities for accidents and incidents, there are equally several organisational and cultural barriers that prevent them.

 This can also be true of Amey.
 The complexity of keeping people safe is not so easily summarised by a few lines on the annual safety plan or monthly Board report.

 However, what is clear is that for Amey, this is not about what was in place or changed during Covid-19 particularly, but a result of the maturity and legacy of the risk management systems, decision making, leadership and importantly, input from our frontline teams over several years.